Estimating a Directed Tree for Extremes: The algorithm

 \subsection{The data generation model}

-Throughout we assume data on a root-directed spanning tree $\mathcal{T}$ on $V$ nodes.
-That is, each node $i \in V$ except the root $r$ has exactly one child, \CK{the root $r$ has none}, \CK{and there is a path from every node $i \neq r$ to $r$}.
-In the Extremal River Problem, our goal is to recover the unknown $\mathcal{T}$ from extreme discharges $X_i$ at nodes $i \in V$.
-Our starting point is the max-linear Bayesian network \citep{GK1}, a model for risk propagation in a directed acyclic graph.
+Throughout we assume data $X\in\R^{V}$ with causal dependence structure modelled by a root-directed spanning tree $\mathcal{T}$ on $V$ nodes.
+In such a tree, each node $i \in V$ except the root $r$ has exactly one child, the root $r$ has none, and there is a path from every node $i \neq r$ to $r$.
+An example of such a tree is given in Figure~\ref{fig:example}.
+We solve the Extremal River Problem by estimating $\mathcal{T}$ from extreme river discharges $X_i$ at nodes $i \in V$.
+Here a {\em river discharge} is the volume of water flowing through a river channel, measured at any given point in cubic metres or cubic feet per second.

+Extreme value models have a long tradition in hydrology as the ample references in the Introduction show.
+River networks are prominent examples for root-directed trees.
+As the water direction determines the flow, the root-directed tree is known and an ideal test case for a new extreme value model and a new algorithm.

+Our starting point is the max-linear Bayesian network (\cite{GK1}), a model for risk propagation in a directed acyclic graph.
 When the graph is a tree $\mathcal{T}$, then the model is defined as

-Here the $Z_i$, called innovations, are independent with support $\R_+$ and have atom-free distributions.
-The model says that each edge $j \to i$ in $\mathcal{T}$ has a weight $c_{ij} > 0$, interpreted as some measure of the flow rate from $j$ to $i$, \CK{and an extreme discharge at $i$ is either the result of an unknown external input $Z_i$ (e.g. heavy rainfall), or it is the maximum of weighted discharges $Z_j$ from an ancestral node $j$ of $i$. }
+The $Z_i$, called {\em innovations}, are independent with support $\R_{\ge 0}$ and have atom-free distributions.
+Each edge $j \to i$ in $\mathcal{T}$ has a {\em weight} $c_{ij} > 0$, interpreted as some measure of the flow rate from $j$ to $i$, and an extreme discharge at $i$ is either the result of an unknown external input $Z_i$ (e.g. heavy rainfall), or it is the maximum of weighted discharges coming by recursion from an ancestral node of $i$.

-\CK{Here, the root-directed tree $\calt$ describes the causal structure in the data.
-The Extremal River Problem aims at finding this tree from extreme observations only.
-Indeed, in \cite{tran.extremes}, Section~2.1 it is shown that for the Upper Danube data also a naive algorithm based on the pairwise correlation matrix as score matrix performs well, whereas for the Lower Colorado data it returns a less precise tree.
-So this is an example, where the extremes contain more causal information than the average observations.}

-\CK{\QTree\ can, however, also solve a slightly more general problem.
-Assume that the tree structure is only in the extremes, whereas "average" data follow a different model.
-It can also happen that only data from certain nodes follow a heavy-tailed distribution (able to model extreme events, while other nodes are negligible from an extreme value point of view; see e.g. \cite{EKM, de2007extreme, Resnick1987, ResnickHeavy}).
-Then it may well be possible that the causality in the extremes can be modeled by a tree on a subset of nodes.}

-For numerical stability, we prefer to work with the logarithm of the extreme data.
+For numerical stability, we prefer to work with the logarithm of the data.
 To avoid new symbols, we keep the same notation, so the max-linear Bayesian tree becomes

-We further assume that data is corrupted with independent noise in each coordinate.
-The Extremal River Problem thus becomes the following. \begin{quote} \textbf{The Extremal River Problem}.
-Given $n$ observations $\mathcal{X}= \{x^1+\eps^1,\dots,x^n+\eps^n\}$ in $\R^V$, where the $x_i$ are generated via \eqref{eqn:main.max.plus}, and the $\eps_i$ are independent noise variables in $\R^V$, find $\mathcal{T}$. \end{quote}